 Hermès is a high end French luxury brand that specializes in leather goods, bags, tableware and perfume.

-Originally a harness and bridal workshop which was first established in the Grands Boulevards quarter of Paris by Thierry Hermes in 1837.
+Hermes background story originally started out life as a harness and bridal workshop which was first established in the Grands Boulevards quarter of Paris by Thierry Hermes in 1837.

 It made a name for itself by supplying some of the most important noblemen in Europe at the time with high quality bridals and harnesses.